Social media isn’t fun anymore.

 It used to be a great place where people shared posts about life events and articles of interest.
 I learned that my out-of-state niece made color guard captain.
 I saw pictures of friends’ vacations and acquaintances’ weddings.
 I reconnected with old high school buddies.
 Colleagues posted book reviews, recipes, writing tips, even jokes.
-I follow a number of Orthodox blogs (including this one here at OCN) through Facebook.
+I follow a number of people.
 Like any tool, it has both noble and vulgar applications.

 With national and international terrorist events sparking outrage and the American election looming large in the near future, all that has changed.
 Social media is now an electronic soapbox, a virtual Hyde Park Speakers’ Corner where anyone can—and does—rant and rave.
 As in newspapers and television, reasoned debate has been pre-empted by name-calling and character-smearing.